-[0236] After executing step 1944, microprocessor 1784 executes step 1946 in which it instructs DSP 1786 to decrease the pitch of the incoming speech signal by the pitch change associated with point Ref1, minus a decrement of five percent; however, smaller or larger amounts may be used.
+After executing step 1944, microprocessor 1784 executes step 1946 in which it instructs DSP 1786 to decrease the pitch of the incoming speech signal by the pitch change associated with point Ref1, minus a decrement of five percent; however, smaller or larger amounts may be used.
 (Note that the pitch change associated with point Ref1 is zero as a result of step 1930).
 In step 1948, microprocessor 1784 requests that the user perform another speech recognition test and enter an "end" command when the test is completed.
 In step 1950 microprocessor 1784 requests that the user vote for the first or second test to indicate which test had superior recognition capability.
 In step 1952 the results of the user's vote is used to select between steps 1954 and 1956.
-If test 1 was voted as best, step 1956 is executed and the new percentage change associated with point Ref1 is set equal to the prior value of point Ref1 plus five percent or the increment that was used in step 1942.
-If test 2 is voted best, step 1954 is executed and the new percentage change value associated with Ref1 is set equal to the old value of Ref1 minus five percent or the decrement that was used in step 1946.
+If test 1 was voted as best, step 1956 is executed and the new percentage change 60 associated with point Ref_1 is set equal to the prior value of point Ref1 plus five percent or the increment that was used in step 1942.
+If test 2 is voted best, step 1954 is executed and the new percentage change value associated with Ref1 is set equal to the old value of $\tilde{\text{Ref}}1$ minus five percent or the decrement that was used in step 1946.
 Determining a percentage change associated with $T=T{ref1}$ establishes a new reference point Ref1.
-For example, if test 1 was voted best, point Ref1 is located at point 1858 in FIG. 18.
-After establishing the position of point 1858 which is the newly-established Ref1, line 1860 is established in step 1962.
+After establishing the newly-established Ref1, line 1860 is established in step 1962.
 Line 1860 is the initial pitch modification line that is used to calculate pitch changes for different values of T from the bio-signal.
 Initially, this line may be given a slope such as plus five percent per millisecond; however, other slopes may be used.

-[0237] After establishing this initial modification line, microprocessor 1784 goes into a wait loop where steps 1964 and 1966 are executed.
+After establishing this initial modification line, microprocessor 1784 goes into a wait loop where steps 1964 and 1966 are executed.
 In step 1964, microprocessor 1784 checks for a modify command, and in step 1966, it checks for a disable command.
-If a modify command is not received in step 1964, the processor checks for the disable command in step 1966.
+If a modify command is not received in step 1964, 10 the processor checks for the disable command in step 1966.
 If a disable command is not received, microprocessor returns to step 1964, and if a disable command is received, the microprocessor executes step 1930 which sets the change in pitch equal to zero for all values of T from the bio-signal.
-The processor stays in this loop of checking for modify and disable commands until the user becomes dissatisfied with the recognition rate resulting from the preprocessing of the speech signal using curve 1860.
+The 15 processor stays in this loop of checking for modify and disable commands until the user becomes dissatisfied with the recognition rate resulting from the preprocessing of the speech signal using curve 1860.